 Back in February, Saint Louis University conducted a poll that found more people opposed legalizing betting on college and pro sports, 41%, than those who supported it, 35%.
 However, DeWitt told BetMissouri.com he isn’t daunted by those numbers.
 Supporters ran their own polling a couple years ago, and he said they were pleased with where those results were at an early stage in the discussion.

 A key talking point for the campaign will be that Missouri is missing out.
 The same GeoComply study found there are already 38,000 active accounts held by state residents.
-Although there is no BetMGM Missouri, BetMGM Kansas is just a few minutes drive to those living on the Missouri side of Kansas City.
+Although there is no BetMGM MO, BetMGM Kansas is just a few minutes drive to those living on the Missouri side of Kansas City.

 GeoComply Co-Founder and CEO Anna Sainsbury said data from Missouri and other states where sports betting is still not legalized should spur action in those jurisdictions.